NCSU-High-Powered-Rocketry-Club/Graphite-Flight-Data-Logger/README.md

 # Getting Started
 This code is still in its early stages *(read: mostly incomprehensible and sparsely commented).* With that in mind, you're more than welcome to pick through it, learn how things work, and discuss in the HPRC Slack.

+Note: I'm not currently accepting pull requests until after the next few club meetings in January to make sure everyone who want's to contribute is on the same page without project goals.

 ### Setting up your dev environment
 This project is built very specifically for the [Seeed XIAO ESP32S3 Sense](https://wiki.seeedstudio.com/xiao_esp32s3_getting_started/) using PlatformIO.
 Make sure you've installed and set up the following things before cloning this repo to your system:
 1. [Microsoft VSCode](https://code.visualstudio.com/download)